 - 1. Perform routine medical assessment - a.
 Systolic & Diastolic BP may be decreased by 5-15 mmHg - b.
 Respirations may increase by 1-2 breaths per minute - c.
-Resting HR may increase by 15-20 beats per minute (Schuiling & Likis, 2017) - 2.
+Resting HR may increase by 15-20 beats per minute - 2.
 If signs of abnormal delivery, see Abnormal Delivery Guideline - 3.
 If imminent delivery: - a.
 [AEMT] Establish IV (Consider IO if unstable and unable to obtain IV) - b.
-Place mother in lateral position or position of mother's choosing and prepare delivery equipment (Gabbe et al., 2017) - c.
-Have mother pant through contractions and relax between, do not tell her not topush or coach pushing (King, Brucker, Osborne, & Jevitt, 2019) - d.
-As head crowns, apply slight pressure to prevent explosive delivery (King et al., 2019) - e.
+Place mother in lateral position or position of mother's choosing and prepare delivery equipment - c.
+Have mother pant through contractions and relax between, do not tell her not topush or coach pushing - d.
+As head crowns, apply slight pressure to prevent explosive delivery - e.
 If umbilical cord is wrapped around the infant's neck, unloop it gently with your finger while waiting for shoulders to deliver.
-If cord is too tight to unloop easily, angle infant's forehead toward mother's thigh to allow baby's body to deliver while keeping head close to perineum and unwrap the cord after delivery.
-(King et al., 2019) - f.
+If cord is too tight to unloop easily, angle infant's forehead toward mother's thigh to allow baby's body to deliver while keeping head close to perineum and unwrap the cord after delivery. - f.
+[Paramedic] After the shoulders are delivered, administer OXYTOCIN 10u IM to prevent postpartum hemorrhage - g.
 Place baby on mother's abdomen and cover with a dry towel to prevent heat loss - i.
-Baby should be lying on its stomach.
-(King et al., 2019) - g.
-Take APGAR scores at 1 and 5 minutes - h.
-If HR <100 see Neonatal Resuscitation Guideline - i.
-Wait until umbilical cord is white and pulseless before clamping and cutting the cord >6in from the infant between two clamps.
-There is no need to keep baby below the level of the placenta before cutting the cord (Gabbe et al., 2017) - j.
-If placenta delivers, place cord and placenta in container and bring to receiving facility - k.
-Massage uterus if bleeding is brisk after delivery of the placenta (not before) - 1.
+Baby should be lying on its stomach - h.
+Take APGAR scores at 1 and 5 minutes - i.
+If HR <100 see Neonatal Resuscitation Guideline - j.
+Wait 3-5 minutes before clamping and cutting the cord >6in from the infant between two clamps - k.
+If placenta delivers, place cord and placenta in container and bring to receiving facility - 1.
+Massage uterus if bleeding is brisk after delivery of the placenta (not before) - m.
 If heavy bleeding is present, see Postpartum Hemorrhage Guideline